erikw/nestedtext-ruby/spec/fixtures/normal/page4.md

 # Fixture

-A simple fixture page to {% glossary term with spaces %} the glossary.
+A simple fixture page to {% nestedtext term with spaces %} the nestedtext.